carolinecolijn/ClustersCOVID19/tianjin_serial_intervals_revised.md

 # ggsave(file="final_figures/tianjin_serialint.pdf", height = 4, width = 6)
 ```

+#### Determining the confidence interval for the mean serial interval
 We need CIs for the mean.
 For this we use bootstrapping.
+The bootstrapping is done on the serial interval estimate with 4 cases per cluster and ordered by date of symptom onset.

 Bootstrap analysis code - have left it set to eval=FALSE in the Rmd because it takes time.
 Bootstraps are saved in the data folder and named "tianjin_bootstraps_100.Rdata".